Fundamental limits to orbit reconstruction due to non-conservation of stellar actions in a Milky Way-like simulation: Introduction

 One prominent application of such methods is in cluster reconstruction studies that employ traceback techniques to infer the past positions and birth environments of stars.
 These methods typically assume a static, axisymmetric Galactic potential and rely on the conservation of stellar actions to extrapolate stellar trajectories backward in time.
 Numerous studies have used traceback methods to reconstruct the dispersal history of open clusters in the Milky Way disc, particularly in the Solar neighbourhood \citep{miret2018,miret2020,miret-roig22,galli2018,Crundall2019,Squicciarini2021,Heyl:2021b,Heyl:2021a,Schoettler:2020,Schoettler2021,Ma2022,zucker2022b,galli2023,couture2023,pelkonen2024}.
 However, the validity of these reconstruction studies depends critically on the assumption of individual stellar actions remaining conserved over the timescales involved.

 Most existing studies of action evolution over time focus on the global distribution of actions, particularly in the context of radial migration and dynamical heating.
 Simulations have explored how secular evolution redistributes angular momentum and heats the disc over gigayear timescales \citep{roskar2008,vera-ciro2014,monari2016,vera-ciro2016,halle2018,mikkola2020,okalidis2022}.
-Observational studies, on the other hand, study action evolution by comparing the present-day properties of stars of different ages, often in the context of, again, disc heating and radial migration \citep{frankel2018,ting_rix_2019,frankel2020}.
-However, these studies primarily describe population-wide trends, while what matters for reconstruction studies is the time evolution of the individual stars' actions.
+Observational studies similarly focus on population-wide properties, most notably through the age-velocity dispersion relation \citep[{AVR}, e.g.][]{sharma2014,yu2018,mackereth2019}, which is interpreted as evidence of cumulative dynamical heating from spiral structure, GMCs and other perturbations.
+A few observational studies have also studied action evolution by comparing the present-day actions of stars of different ages, again primarily in the context of disc heating and radial migration \citep{frankel2018,ting_rix_2019,frankel2020}.
+However, these studies mainly characterise ensemble behaviour -- how the statistical distribution of actions or velocities broadens with time -- rather than the dynamical evolution of individual stellar actions.
+For applications such as orbit reconstruction, it is this individual time evolution of actions that is crucial.
 This is analogous to the distinction between the microscopic motion of gas molecules and the macroscopic evolution of temperature in a thermodynamic system -- such a system may have a completely constant, predictable temperature, yet it may still be impossible to backtrace the trajectory of any individual molecule over any substantial period.